Overcoming iv pain: Tips and tricks from medical professionals

 -Allergies: If you’re allergic to certain medications or materials used in the iv procedure, you may experience pain and swelling.

-Nurse Toni is reviewing the handout about IV pain.
+Nurse Toni is analyzing the handout about IV pain.
 She notes that the handout recommends using a small amount of local anaesthetic (such as lidocaine) to numb the area before starting the IV.
 Nurse Toni decides to follow this recommendation in order to minimise her patient’s discomfort.
-Nurse Toni is very thorough in her review of the handout.
+Nurse Toni is very thorough in her analysis of the handout.
 She makes sure that she understands all of the recommendations before starting the IV.
 This helps to ensure that she provides the best possible care for her patient.

 Conclusion